-The beauty of Europe is in the diversity of cultures, on a relatively small territory.
-Any country you visit you’ll never see the same style, the same culture, the same traditions.
-When you’re traveling alone in Europe, you’d want to make sure firstly to stay safe.
-Also, to pick the best destination for your interests and passion!
-Now, we’ll be walking through 10 of the best capital cities in Europe, that are perfect for solo female travelers!
+Have you ever wondered what the best capital cities in Europe for solo female travelers are?
+It’s sometimes hard to find the best solo female travel destinations around Europe.
+The beauty of the continent is in the diversity of cultures, on a relatively small territory.
+Any country you visit you’ll never see the same style, the same culture or the same traditions.
+When you’re traveling alone in Europe, you first want to make sure to stay safe.
+The best places for solo female travel are unique to each of us.
+Make sure you pick the best destination for your interests and passions!
+Now, we’ll be walking through 10 of the best capital cities in Europe that are perfect for solo female travelers.

-To put this guide together, I asked 8 amazing ladies to share their solo traveling experience!
+To put this guide together, I asked 8 amazing ladies to share their solo traveling experiences.
 You can read the recommendation of nine travel bloggers, each based on our personal experiences.
-Let’s dig into the 10 best capital cities in Europe for solo female travelers!
+Let’s dig into the 10 best capital cities in Europe, the best places to travel alone for all adventurous solo female travelers!
+These are some of the best girls’ trip destinations in Europe!

 Author: Kirstie, from Kirstie Will Travel.

 For me, one of the best things about solo travel is that you are completely independent of how you spend your time.
-In Amsterdam, the capital city of the Netherlands, you’ll really reap the benefits of this as it’s absolutely chock-full of culture and beauty.
+Amsterdam, the capital city of the Netherlands, is for me one of the best solo female travel destinations.
+You’ll really reap the benefits of this independence as the city is shockingly big on culture, and oh, so beautiful.

 I felt very safe traveling alone in Amsterdam, and you might be surprised to hear that it’s one of the safest cities in the world to visit!
 The people were so friendly and accommodating, and I loved the atmosphere of the whole city.